7–11 Sept 2025

 Description

-For the upgrade of the electro-optical bunch arrival-time monitors (EO-BAMs) employed at several X-ray free-electron laser (XFEL) facilities, a novel pickup structure has been proposed, and its feasibility was successfully tested at the ELBE accelerator.
-The design, comprising planar pickups on a printed circuit board (PCB) with an integrated combination network, delivers a significantly stronger signal compared to established pickups.
-Applying the upgrade to existing machines enables two key capabilities: Reliable operation at 1 pC charge levels for XFELs and ultrafast electron diffraction facilities, and enhanced arrival-time resolution for standard operational modes.
+For the upgrade of the electro-optical bunch arrival-time monitors (EO-BAMs) employed at several free-electron laser (FEL) facilities, a novel pickup structure has been proposed.
+Its feasibility was successfully tested at the ELBE accelerator.
+The design comprises planar pickups on a printed circuit board (PCB) with an integrated combination network.
+It delivers a significantly stronger signal compared to established pickups.
+Applying the upgrade to existing machines enables two key capabilities: Reliable operation at 1 pC charge levels for FELs and ultrafast electron diffraction facilities, and enhanced arrival-time resolution for standard operational modes.
 Furthermore, the PCB implementation enables unprecedented flexibility in planar pickup design, facilitating multi-functional diagnostic capabilities.
-This work presents a compact implementation strategy for integrating high- and low-resolution channels for EO-BAMs on a single substrate through an optimized dual-functionality layout, and conceptual advancements in beam diagnostics using an PCB architecture for measuring other beam properties.
+This work presents a compact implementation strategy for integrating high- and low-resolution channels for EO-BAMs on a single substrate through a dual-functionality layout, and conceptual advancements in beam diagnostics using a PCB architecture for measuring other beam properties.

 Funding Agency

-This work is supported by the German Federal Ministry of Education and Research (BMBF) under Contract No. 05K22RO2.
+This work is supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under contract No. 05K22RO2.

 I have read and accept the Conference Policies Yes